Ericsson/dataplanebook/src/glossary.rst

    Slow path
       The part of a data plane application that process exception traffic.

+   SMP
+      Symmetric multiprocessing (SMP) is a computer architecture style, where the processor has two or more cache-coherent cores with the same (or very similar) :term:`ISA`, sharing the same memory and I/O devices, and serving the same role (i.e., no CPU core is dedicated, on the level of the hardware, to handle some specific task).
+The original (but not this) definition required memory access times for a particular memory location should be the same across different CPU cores, which exclude the use of caches.
+General-purpose client and server x86 and ARM multi-core CPUs are all SMP CPU.

    SMT
       Simultaneous multithreading (SMT) is a :term:`hardware